 The School does not tolerate discriminatory harassment of any employee, Future Professional, customer or service guest, third party, vendor, or anyone else who does business with the School.
 The School will act to remedy all forms of harassment when reported, whether or not the harassment rises to the level of creating a "hostile environment."
-A hostile environment is one that unreasonably interferes with, limits, or effectively denies an individual's educational or employment access, benefits, or opportunities.
-This discriminatory effect results from harassing verbal, written, graphic, and/or physical conduct that is severe or pervasive and objectively offensive.
+A hostile environment is one that unreasonably interferes with, limits, or effectively denies an individual's educational or employment access, benefits, or opportunities.6 This discriminatory effect results from barassing verbal written, graphic, and/or physical conduct that is severe or ponyacive and objectively.